 - 1. At the Home screen, tap .
 The Material setup panel displays. - 2.
 Tap Material Library. - 3.
 Select the material in the list on the left-hand side of the screen and then tap Edit. - 4.
 Tap each setting to make the required changes.
-See the settings table under the section Add a material (page 196). - 5.
-Tap .
+See the settings table under the section Add a material (page 184). - 5.
+Tap to remove the material and X to cancel the deletion.